List of Cthulhu Mythos deities

 Cthulhu Mythos deities are a group of fictional deities created by American author H. P. Lovecraft (1890–1937), and later expanded by others in the fictional universe known as the Cthulhu mythos.

 These entities are usually depicted as immensely powerful and utterly indifferent to humans.
 Humans can barely begin to comprehend them; however, some entities are worshipped by humans.
 These deities include the "Great Old Ones" and extraterrestrials, such as the "Elder Things", with sporadic references to other miscellaneous deities (e.g. Nodens).
-The "Elder Gods" are a later creation of other prolific writers who expanded on Lovecraft's concepts, such as August Derleth, who was credited with formalizing the Cthulhu Mythos.
-Most of these deities were Lovecraft's original creations, but he also adapted words or concepts from earlier writers such as Ambrose Bierce, and later writers in turn used Lovecraft's concepts and expanded his fictional universe.
+The "Elder Gods" are a later creation of other prolific writers who expanded on Lovecraft's concepts, such as August Derleth and Lin Carter, who was credited with formalizing the Cthulhu Mythos.
+Some of these deities were Lovecraft's original creations, but he also adapted words or concepts from earlier writers, such as Ambrose Bierce, Robert W. Chambers, Arthur Machen, and Lord Dunsany.
+And later writers have continued to create many deities based on Lovecraft’s concepts, further expanding his fictional universe.

 Great Old Ones

-A recurring theme in Lovecraft's work is the complete irrelevance of humanity in the face of the cosmic horrors that exist in the universe, with Lovecraft constantly referring to the "Great Old Ones": a loose pantheon of ancient, powerful deities from space who once ruled the Earth and who have since fallen into a death-like sleep.
+A recurring theme in Lovecraft's work is the complete irrelevance of humanity in the face of the cosmic horrors that exist in the universe, with Lovecraft constantly referring to the "Great Old Ones" (also known as the "Ancient Ones" or simply the "Old Ones"): a loose pantheon of ancient, powerful deities from space who once ruled the Earth and who have since fallen into a death-like sleep.

 They are said to know "all that was occurring in the universe" and have existed through the "infinities of chaos" to the "first men", and they have the ability to mold the dreams and minds of men to their need.
+However, the extent of their knowledge and the scope of their influence and ability vary from deity to deity.
+Some deities are younger, and some deities are weaker than others.
 Even when the stars are not aligned and they are not "alive", they are never truly dead, and they are not made of standard matter.
-They have the ability to travel from planet to planet when they are awoken.
+In other words, in principle, they are forever immortal and cannot be truly slain entities.
+This is also expressed in the famous couplet: